ucphhpc/docker-migrid/doc/source/sections/getting-started/case-studies/rocky8.rst

     [root@bench 4k]# chmod 400 key*.pem

-We downloaded WAYF's certificate and saved it in `/etc/httpd/MiG-certificates/wayf.dk/wayf-idp.pem`
+We got the corresponding certificate from WAYF and saved it in `/etc/httpd/MiG-certificates/wayf.dk/wayf-idp.pem`

 After handling the key and auth service setup we configured our site